-text repeated, verbatim, the Senator's statement at the May 21, 1996 hearing (Exhibit "D-2"), including that the Senate "carefully review[s]" these nominees, giving "due consideration to the view of others [apart from the ABA], "prior to a vote on confirmation".
+The only response we received to our May 27, 1996 letter (Exhibit "A-1") was a June 13, 1996 acknowledgement from Senator Strom Thurmond (Exhibit "D-1"), whose form-letter text repeated, verbatim, the Senator's statement at the May 21, including that Congress has "adequate resources to properly investigate the background of individuals nominated to the federal judiciary" and that the Senate "carefully review[s]" these nominees, giving "due consideration to the ABA's Standing Committee on Federal Judiciary, prior to a vote on confirmation"

-The only other response CJA received - a June 12, 1996 letter from then Chairman Hatch (Exhibit "F") -- was, ostensibly, to CJA's April 26, 1996 letter to the Committee (Exhibit "E"), requesting to testify in opposition to Justice Kahn's confirmation, as well as answers to various procedural questions.
+The only other response CJA received-a June 12, 1996 letter (Exhibit "F")-was, ostensibly, to CJA's April 26, 1996 letter to the Committee (Exhibit "E"), requesting to testify in opposition to Justice Kahn's confirmation, as well as answers to various procedural questions.
 One of these procedural questions, as highlighted in CJA's May 27, 1966 letter (Exhibit "A-1", pp. 126-7), concerned the change in Committee policy to preserve the confidentiality of ABA ratings of judicial nominees until the confirmation hearing.

-By this June 12, 1996 letter, (Exhibit "F") Chairman Hatch denied, without explanation, CJA's written request to testify in opposition to Justice Kahn's confirmation.
+By this June 12, 1996 letter, (Exhibit "F") Chairman Hatch denied, without explanation, CJA's written request to testify in opposition to Justice Kahn's Confirmation.
 Although confirming the Committee's "practice" of not publicly releasing the ABA ratings in advance of the confirmation hearing, Chairman Hatch did not identify how long such "practice" had been in effect and the reason therefor, which is what CJA expressly requested to know.
-He did, however, admit, in response to another question in CJA's April 26, 1996 letter (Exhibit "E"), that "[T]he Judiciary Committee has no written guidelines in evaluating judicial nominees.
+He did however, admit, in response to another question in CJA's April 26, 1996 letter (Exhibit "E"), that "[T]he Judiciary Committee has no written guidelines in evaluating judicial nominees.
 Each candidate is reviewed on an individual basis by each Senator."

 CJA responded with a June 18, 1996 letter (Exhibit "G-1"), requesting that Chairman Hatch explain his peremptory and precipitous denial of our request to testify and that he reconsider his denial based on facts therein set forth.
 We pointed out that he had not provided us with information as to "what the criterion is for presenting testimony at judicial confirmation hearings".
 Additionally, we pointed out that no one from the Committee had ever contacted us as to the basis of our opposition to Justice Kahn, which had not been identified by our April 26, 1996 letter (Exhibit "E"), and that although such identification did appear in CJA's May 27, 1996 letter (Exhibit "A-1", p.
-126), to wit, that Justice Kahn, as a New York Supreme Court Justice, had no one had ever requested that we furnish the Committee with a copy of the substantiating file of that Election Law case for review.
+126), to wit, that Justice Kahn as a New York Supreme Court Justice had no one had ever requested that we furnish the Committee with a copy of the substantiating case file for review stantiating case file for review.

 "used his judicial office to advance himself politically.
-Specifically,...[he] had perverted elementary legal standards and falsified the factual record to 'dump' a public interest Election Law case which challenged the manipulation of judicial nominations in New York State by the two major political parties" (emphases in the original),
+Specifically,. . .[he] had perverted elementary legal standards and falsified the factual record to 'dump' a public interest Election Law case which challenged the manipulation of judicial nominations in New York State by the two major political parties" (emphases in the original),